SAP-samples/teched2022-DA263/exercises/ex2/README.md

 ## Exercise 2.1 Load the simulation model into Business Decision Simulator.
-1. Open Business Decision Simulator which is embedded in the fourth page of the SAP Analytics Cloud story.
+1. You can launch the Business Decision Simulator either by navigating to the fourth page as it is embedded in SAP Analytics Cloud.
+But we recommend to launch the Business Decision Simulator [(Link)](/https://budesi-techedsac-da263.cfapps.eu12.hana.ondemand.com/) in a new tab due to caching issues.

 2. Open the modelling view.
 ![](/exercises/ex2/images/ex2_1_1.png)

-3. Navigate to MODELS tab and load the simulation model "techEd_simulation_model_XXX".
+3. Navigate to MODELS tab and load the simulation model "spend_simulation_model".
 ![](/exercises/ex2/images/ex2_1_2.png)

 4. Change the name of the simulation model according to you user ID "DA263-XXX", where XXX should be your specific number and save the simulation model.